pankajpawar2/Footy-Terminal-App/source/README.md

 *  Help

 ## Statement of Purpose

 The Terminal applications is called "FOOTYHUB".
 The users of the application will be able to understand the history of Australian Football League(AFL) and understand the rules and common terms used in the game.
 Australian Football League is common sports played across australia, with Victoria being the dominant state.
 It has around 8 teams participating each year from total of 18.

+The reason for developing this terminal application is to provide users with simple application to get all the information regarding Australian Footbal League.

 Users will be presented with a login screen when the application starts.
 Once user is verified, the user is presented with home page with different menu options.
 Users can choose any option and depending on the selection, will be directed to the corresponding page.